Keeping chickens can be rewarding - but where do you start?

 Failure to follow any of the rules set out in the Government guidelines could lead to prosecution.

 Did you know?
 If you intend to sell the meat, the regulations are much stricter.
-For more information, click here.
+For more information, take a look at the Government's information on poultry welfare.

 There are various other diseases to be careful of that can cause disease in humans as well as animals, for example salmonella and Campylobacter, which are the most significant causes of food poisoning in humans.